opnfv/functest/docs/testing/user/configguide/prerequisites.rst

     #.
 A public/external network created on the SUT
     #.
 An admin/management network created on the SUT
     #.
 Connectivity from the Jumphost to the SUT public/external network

-    #.
-Connectivity from the Jumphost to the SUT admin/management network
+Some specific SNAPS tests may require a connectivity from the Jumphost to the SUT admin/management network but most of the test cases do not.
+This requirement can be overridden by overriding the 'interface' attribute (OS_INTERFACE) value to 'public'.
+Another means to circumvent this issue would be to change the 'snaps.use_keystone' value from True to False.

 WARNING: Connectivity from Jumphost is essential and it is of paramount importance to make sure it is working before even considering to install